 Jalapeno Corn Souffle

-Jalapeno Corn Souffle is almost like a cross between cornbread dressing and corn risotto.
-It’s cheesy, is damn delicious, has a kick, and disappears very quickly.
+Jalapeño Corn Souffle is like a cross between cornbread dressing and corn risotto.
+It’s cheesy, delicious, has a kick, and disappears very quickly.

-A few years ago, my in-laws came to town for a visit and my step-mother-in-law made what she called corn souffle.
+A few years ago, my in-laws came to town for a visit and my mother-in-law made what she called “corn souffle”.

 I had never heard of such a thing, and I’m from the South!